rongxinzh/The-G4-Zoo/README.md

 ### Contact

-If you have any questions, feel free to contact me.
-(I may miss some software, as these are manually organized)
+If you have any questions, please feel free to contact me.
+(I may have missed some software, as these are manually organized)

 rongxinzhang@seu.edu.cn